Konfekt/FastFold/README.md

 - If you prefer that folds are only updated manually but not when saving the buffer, then add `let g:fastfold_savehook = 0` to your `.vimrc`.

-- If you prefer that folds are updated whenever you close or open folds by a standard keystroke such as `zx`,`zo` or `zc`, then add `let g:fastfold_fold_command_suffixes = []` to your `.vimrc`.
+- If you prefer that folds are not updated whenever you close or open folds by a standard keystroke such as `zx`,`zo` or `zc`, then add `let g:fastfold_fold_command_suffixes = []` to your `.vimrc`.